Are you planning on moving with multiple cats and worried that it’s going to be a total nightmare?

 Moving means they lose their territory, have to deal with an unfamiliar environment, and most likely have their routines distorted.

-All of these changes can be quite unsettling and depressing to your cats.
+All of these changes can be quite unsettling and depressing for your cats.

 Even though there is no known precise formula for moving with multiple cats, these tips should help a great deal.

-How to travel long distance with multiple cats
+How to travel long distances with multiple cats

-Cats find it very traumatic to ride in cars and if driving for long-distance this can be traumatic for you too.
+Cats find it very traumatic to ride in cars, and if you’re driving long distances, this can be traumatic for you too.

-To make this easier for all of you, pre-travel preparations have to be done.
+To make this easier for all of you, pre-travel preparations have to be made.